zhangjiangen11/Spinner/addons/tattomoosa.spinner/README.md

 	<br/>
 </div>

+> Compatible with Godot 4.4 - use 4.3 branch for Godot 4.3 compatibility

 Adds new Range control Spinner, an all-purpose process indicator.
 Use to provide feedback on ongoing processes - threads, network requests, timers, etc.